Blowup driven by critical balance in a differential kinetic model of gravity wave turbulence: Introduction

-A further simplification occurs if in addition to large-$N$, one instead takes an interaction that is strongly local in momentum space.
+While one can compute the kinetic equation perturbatively in the nonlinearity \cite{RS1, RS2, RSSS, schubring2023fokker, HuRose, FR1}, reaching the strong turbulence regime requires more. \cm Insights can be obtained by considering the full kinetic equation---valid at all scales---by taking a large-$N$ limit, formally consisting of vectorializing the underlying field into a large number of components.
+This approach, which can be thought as a form of mean-field limit, is perhaps most familiar in the turbulence literature in the context of the random coupling model \cite{Kraichnan, Betchov, Hansen, eyink1995large}---in the large-$N$ limit the model is solvable and the direct interaction approximation is exact. \cb A further simplification occurs if in addition to large-$N$, one instead takes an interaction that is strongly local in momentum space.
 Such a large-$N$ differential approximation model (DAM) was introduced in \cite{rosenhaus2024strong}, where it was found that the collision integral is a fourth order differential operator, yielding the non-linear conservation law in frequency space \be \ee Here the powers of $\omega$ have been fixed to those appropriate for the gravity wave case, and the units have been rescaled such that the only free parameter in the model is a phase $\phi$ ranging from $0$ to $\pi$---see Appendix \ref{Appendix A} for further details.
-We emphasize that (\ref{eq:RSDAM}) is not contrived to give any particular scaling in the non-weak (strong) turbulence regime---it is derived by summing a perturbation series to all orders in the interaction.
-We later refer to the model (\ref{eq:RSDAM}) as the \xdam.
-Of course, neither of the two simplifying features used to derive the \xdam\, is valid for gravity waves: We know of no physically natural extension of the height of the ocean to be multicomponent, and the interaction of a quartet of gravity waves is certainly not local in momentum space.
-In fact, recent results for the nonlinear Schr\"odinger equation have revealed spectral nonlocality in the turbulent spectrum \cite{FR2} (dependence on the pumping and dissipation scale); a feature which, by construction, is absent in a differential model.
-Nevertheless, the simplicity of differential models enables them to quickly give new insight---and, indeed, we will find that the model (\ref{eq:RSDAM}) has two novel and surprising dynamical features.
+We emphasize that (\ref{eq:RSDAM}) is not contrived to give any particular scaling in the non-weak (strong) turbulence regime \cm but follows from summing a perturbation series to all orders in the interaction. \cm In particular, the phase parameter $\phi$ is not introduced to reproduce a predetermined spectrum.
+Rather, it parametrizes a family of closures that interpolate between distinct dynamical regimes of the effective kinetic equation while preserving its general structure. \cb